hackoregon/linux-laptop-setup/README.md

 ### RStudio Desktop

 Type `./rstudio-desktop` to install the RStudio Desktop.
-You will need to install RStudio Desktop manually from the RStudio Preview download website (<https://www.rstudio.com/products/rstudio/download/preview/>).
+You will need to install RStudio Desktop manually from the RStudio download website (<https://www.rstudio.com/products/rstudio/download3/>).
 The script will give you detailed instructions.

 ### Docker hosting (64-bit or 64-bit VA, bare metal or inside a 64-bit guest machine)